citrix/storefront-sdk/docs/index.md

 ##StoreFront PowerShell SDK

+**Version: 3.9**

 Citrix StoreFront provides an SDK based on a number of Microsoft Windows PowerShell version 3.0 modules.
-With this SDK, you can perform the same tasks as you would with the StoreFront MMC console, together with tasks you cannot do with the console alone.
+With this SDK, you can perform the same tasks as you would with the StoreFront management console, together with tasks you cannot do with the console alone.